Azure/AzureDataLake/docs/GettingStarted.md

 1. In a new PowerShell window, enter the following:

-        Select-AzureSubscription -SubscriptionId <the Subscription ID that your wrote down previously>
+        Select-AzureSubscription -SubscriptionId <the Subscription ID that you wrote down previously>
         Register-AzureProvider -ProviderNamespace "Microsoft.DataLake"

 #### Check for existing accounts